mariohmol/ang-jsoneditor/README.md

 ## Installation

+### 1. Install "jsoneditor"

+The wrapped library is not packaged in this library.
+You have to install it via
+`npm i jsoneditor@9.7`

+### 2. Install this wrapper library

-To install this library with npm, run below command:
+To install this library with npm, run one of the command below:

 |Compatibility| Command                                 | Stability |
 |---|-----------------------------------------|-----------|